 However, beyond the basics, there’s a lot of incorrect information about the causes of blood pressure problems, including mistakes your own doctor makes.

 So today I’ll quickly share 5 of these surprising blood pressure facts with you.

-1 — Too LITTLE salt can be a cause blood pressure problems
+1 — Too LITTLE salt can cause blood pressure problems